diversen/php-markdown-docs/intro.md

     echo $md->getOutput();
 ~~~

-### As binary
+### Usage (binary)

+When the lib is installed you have access to the `markdown-docs` binary, and you can
+use in a way similar to this:

     ./vendor/bin/markdown-docs generate --public --run 'diversen\markdownDocs' 'another\class'

-This will just output the markdown docs to stdout, so you will need to collect it.
+This will just output the markdown documentation to `stdout`, so you will need to redirect it, e.g. to a file.

-If you want both `private, public, and protected` methods in the docs, you can remove the
+If you want both `private, public, and protected` methods in the documentation, you can remove the
 `--public` flag.
 This flag means that only `public` properties and methods will be included in
 the output.